INS Hanit: IDF report

 An official IDF report on the Lebanon war incident reveals that the crew did not act sufficiently in order to anticipate the threat.

 The IDF report, which was submitted to Chief of Staff Dan Halutz, said, "as far as the intelligence picture is concerned, it was found that despite the lack of pinpoint information about the weapon in the hands of Hezbollah, there was information in the Navy in the past that could have led to some type of an assessment that the enemy holds shore-to-ship missiles."
 In addition, failures were uncovered in "the way the forces understood the operative reality and implemented it."
 As there were no perceived missile threats, an officer had left the ship's anti-missile suite disabled, in energy-saving standby-mode, while patrolling near the coast.

 The Israeli military alleged that Iranian military advisors from the Islamic Revolutionary Guard Corps (IRGC) had assisted with deploying and readying the missile launcher.

 Subsequent service

 Repairs took months; the ship returned to active service in 2007.

 INS Hanit served as Ram Rothberg's command ship during the 2014 Operation Full Disclosure.

+It was deployed during the Red Sea crisis following Houthi attacks on Israel.